NPPC-UK/disk_creator/README.rst

 Be absolutely that you have correctly identified the USB device at this point.
 If you have misidentified it, you will cause irreparable loss of data.

+Once identified, make sure you unmount or eject all partitions on the usb device.

 Linux install image
 ###################